mohanmca/MohanLearningGround/src/main/md/Tools/cpp/cpp.md

 }
 ```

+## What is the difference between reference and pointer
+1. Reference is similar to pointer, but we don't need prefix * (such as *p)
+2. Reference can't be made to refer to a different object after its initialization
+3. References are useful to specify function arguments
+4. “Functions taking const references are very common.” (good practice)
+5. We can't have uninitialized reference

+## Assignment
+1. = assignment operation is simple copy operation in C++ (not in java)
+2. “After x=y, we have x==y for every built-in type and well-designed user-defined type (Chapter 2) that offers = (assignment) and == (equality comparison).”

+## Initialization
+1. For almost all the type, effect of reading from or writing to an uninitialized variable in undefined
+2. int& r; //Error: Uninitialized reference
+3. “The basic semantics of argument passing and function value return are that of initialization”

+## What is nullptr?
+1. It is singleton
+2. When pointer needs to dereference from the object that is pointing to

 ## Coverting C++ into a program
 1. g++ -S main.cpp -o main.s (Produces human readable assembly code)
 2. g++ -c main.cpp -o main.o (Produces object file)